 Hera Educational and the joint school-work experience courses

-Dissemination of an ecologically responsible mentality
+Dissemination of an ecologically responsible mentality: plant tours

-The Hera Group, through its subsidiary Herambiente SpA, proves its attention to environmental issues and the diffusion of an ecologically responsible mentality, offering the possibility of guided tours of waste treatment and wastewater treatment plants.
+The Hera Group, through its subsidiary Herambiente SpA, proves its attention to environmental issues and the diffusion of an ecologically responsible mentality, offering the possibility of guided tours of waste treatment and wastewater purification plants.